lyteword/chspurgeon-tod/volume-7/psalm-132.md

 **Verses 9, 16.**

-1\.Priests and Saints.
+1\.
+Priests and Saints.

-2\.Vestments.
+2\.
+Vestments.

 3\."Hymns Ancient and Modern."

-4\.The Real Presence: God giving the garments and the joy.
+4\.
+The Real Presence: God giving the garments and the joy.

 **Verse 10.**

-1\.An evil to be deprecated: "Turn not away the face"—so that he cannot see thee, or be seen of thee, or accepted, or allowed to hope.
+1\.
+An evil to be deprecated: "Turn not away the face"—so that he cannot see thee, or be seen of thee, or accepted, or allowed to hope.

-2\.A plea to be employed, "for thy servant David's sake"—thy covenant with him, his zeal, his consecration, his afflictions, his service.
+2\.
+A plea to be employed, "for thy servant David's sake"—thy covenant with him, his zeal, his consecration, his afflictions, his service.
 Good gospel pleading, such as may be used on many occasions.

 **Verse 11.**

-1\.The divine oath.
+1\.
+The divine oath.

-2\.Its eternal stability.
+2\.
+Its eternal stability.

-3\.The everlasting Kingship.
+3\.
+The everlasting Kingship.

 **Verse 11.** (*middle clause* ).—Our confidence: "He will not turn from it."
 He is not a changing God.
 He foreknew everything.
 He is able to carry out his purpose.
 His honour is bound up in it.
 His oath can never be broken.